westlake-repl/Adapter4Rec/README.md

 An example of Downstream:
-For training text TranRec with the classic Houlsby adapter:
+For training text TransRec with the classic Houlsby adapter:

 ```
 cd Downstream/Text/script